 • You're eligible to participate if you are a regular (not temporary) teammate scheduled to work at least 20 hours per week.
 An eligible teammate may become a participant on their first day of employment.

-• You may contribute up to $315 to the Mass Transit TSA in 2024.
+• You may contribute up to $315 to the Mass Transit TSA in 2024 and $325 in 2025.

 • Your contributions are made on a pre-tax basis through payroll deduction.